Skip to main content

 Call 911 if:

 If law enforcement does not respond to the scene -- which can happen with minor property-damage-only accidents during busy periods -- you can file a report in person at the local police station or sheriff's office.
-Some agencies also allow online reporting for non-injury accidents.
+Some agencies also allow phone reporting for non-injury accidents after the fact.

 The DMV-349 Crash Report Form